 Our aim is to educate you on local and global issues, so that you continue to be an active global citizen after your program, helping to fulfil our mission of building a global network of people united by their passion to make a difference.

-GVI Chiang Mai’s programs work in collaboration with the local Karen hill tribe and village of Huay Pakoot.
+GVI Chiang Mai’s programs work in collaboration with the local Karen hill tribe community and village of Huay Pakoot.
 To promote sustainable ecotourism, we work with the elephant-keeping community to assist monitor the introduction of elephants into their natural habitat after their previous lives in tourist camps.

 Your contribution will assist in keeping these elephants in protected forests, continuing the conservation of these beautiful animals and what remains of their fragmented forest habitats, as well as providing funding to keep the project running.
 We also offer alternative livelihoods and English lessons to the local community.
 Upskilling in English helps facilitate a self-sustainable ecotourism industry.
-The goal of this project is to have semi-wild herds of elephants living, socialising, and foraging in their natural habitat – supervised by their mahouts from their local village.
+The goal of this project is to have semi-wild herds of elephants living, socialising, and foraging in their natural habitat – supervised by their mahouts (elephant keepers) from the local village.

 We work with local mahouts to track elephants in the forest – collecting behavioural data through observation, taking note of the following:

 We work with the local government school – with both teachers and students.
-Our school-based teaching involves English language, health and wellness workshops, environmental education workshops, and sports activities.
+Our school-based teaching involves English language, health and wellness workshops, environmental education workshops and sports activities.
 Our community-based lessons involve adult and child learners in the community.
 These are often informal evening sessions, based around what the learners want to learn.

 The UN Sustainable Development Goals